marcospgp/tinyORM/README.md

 - Pre or post processing your objects, such as updating an `updated_at` timestamp before saving.
 Storage engines can constrain the types they handle to include certain fields.

+### Higher level storage engines

+You can write storage engines that take any kind of extra information by wrapping them in a function.

+Storage engines are already a function, so this means it will be a function returning a function (the actual storage engine).

+You can then simply call your higher-level storage engine, passing in the intended values, in turn passing the result to your models.

 ## Type validation

 TinyORM is based on typescript and thus doesn't enforce type validation at runtime.

 You can use an existing library for this functionality, such as `zod`.

 Like other kinds of data pre-processing, it should be implemented at the storage engine level.
-You can write a custom storage engine with a wrapping function that takes in whatever it needs, then call it and pass the result to your model.
+You can write a custom storage engine with a wrapping function that takes in whatever it needs, then call it and pass the resultto your model.

 ## Tradeoffs